nestorivanmo/ComputerScienceInSwift/README.md

 Take a close look at some Computer Science problems written in Swift.

-Based on Classic Computer Science Problems in Swift by [@davecom](https://github.com/davecom/ClassicComputerScienceProblemsInSwift)
+Based on the book Classic Computer Science Problems in Swift by [@davecom](https://github.com/davecom/ClassicComputerScienceProblemsInSwift)